 The #Grr Plastic Free Committee represents 400 journalists, technicians, producers and other staff at RAI and last year it launched an awareness-raising campaign that each Wednesday that inundates the email accounts of top management at RAI with messages.
 The campaign started in Rome but has gained support from RAI editorial teams throughout Italy and it seems even top management is ready to ring in the changes.
 In fact, the offices in which very many of us work produce a large amount of plastic waste, normally arising from the consumption of water and coffee: not just the bottles from the dispensing machines but also the disposable cups and stirrers for mixing the beverages.

-An increasing number of companies are thus combating the use of single-use plastic, as Sandro Pireddu, Sales Manager Italy of Celli Group explains to us: “In this first part of 2019 we got confirmation that the consumer revolution is now at a very advanced stage.
+An increasing number of companies are thus fighting against the use of single-use plastic, as Sandro Pireddu, Sales Manager Italy of Celli Group explained: “In this first part of 2019 we got confirmation that the consumer revolution is now at a very advanced stage.
 The sustainability trend in horeca that already started a few years ago is becoming increasingly marked.
 In other words, the demand for systems for dispensing treated water to horeca customers is growing constantly.
 But the sector that is most turning towards sustainability is offices, followed by the home.
-In offices, since the start of the year we have seen a strong move away from bottle dispensers to more sustainable points of use connected directly to the mains supply.
-We are witnessing a sea change in consumption culture where employees ask for sustainability because they are increasingly aware of and feel increasingly responsible for what they can do to safeguard the planet”.
+We have seen a strong move away from bottle dispensers to more sustainable points of use connected directly to the mains supply.
+We are witnessing a sea change in consumption culture where employees ask for sustainability because they are increasingly aware of what they can do to safeguard the planet”.

 Consuming dispensed water, whether in the office, at home or outdoors, does not just save on plastic containers, whether they are plastic bottles or dispenser tanks, but like all zero kilometre products, it helps reduce CO2 emissions in the air caused by the transport of bottled water, for example, or the CO2 produced in packaging manufacture.

-Further, the vast range of water dispensing solutions offered by Cosmetal enables demand for different types of water to be catered for – cold, carbonated, room-temperature, hot – by suiting all installation needs – floorstanding, above or below the counter – and large or small capacity requirements.
+Further, the vast range of water dispensing solutions offered by Cosmetal enables demand for different types of water to be catered for – cold, sparkling, room-temperature, hot – by suiting all installation needs – floorstanding, top or under the counter – and large or small capacity requirements.